MicrosoftDocs/Azure-RMSDocs/Azure-RMSDocs/configure-policy-markings.md

     `${If.App.WP}This content is ${If.End}Confidential`

     In Word and PowerPoint, the label applies the watermark text "This content is Confidential".
 In Excel, the label applies the watermark text "Confidential".
 In Outlook, the label doesn't apply any watermark text because watermarks as visual markings are not supported for Outlook.

+> [!NOTE]
+> When using the Azure Information Protection unified labeling client, setting values for **font name** and/or **font color** is only possible by using the Azure Information Protection portal.

 ### Setting the font name